meet-projects/Y1-Summer-Labs/05. Conditionals Lab/README.md

     - If it doesn't take the previous strings, update and fix your code so it accepts the name `"homer"` in any way written!
         - **Hint:** Look up `string.lower()`, `string.upper()`, etc...

-> At this point all your tests should pass!
-If they don't, go back over the instructions to see if you missed something.

 [![](https://media.tenor.com/images/a1a7f2e6a0a7e99a019a8937af3935e7/tenor.gif)]()